ncsa/TGI_RAILS_Documentation/docs/source/running_jobs/index.rst

                 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 1204221       cpu    myjob     ....
 PD       0:00      5 (QOSGrpBillingMinutes)

-then the resource allocation specified for the job (i.e. xyzt-delta-cpu ) does not have sufficient balance to run the job based on the # of resources requested and the wallclock time.
+then the resource allocation specified for the job (i.e. xyzt-tgirails ) does not have sufficient balance to run the job based on the # of resources requested and the wallclock time.
 Sometimes it maybe other jobs from the same project that in the same QOSGrpBillingMinutes state are could cause other jobs using the same resource allocation that are preventing a job that would "fit" from running.
-The PI of the project needs to put in a supplement request using the same XRAS proposal system that was used for the current award (ACCESS or NCSA).
+The PI of the project needs to put in a supplement request using the XRAS proposal system.

 Reviewing job charges for a project ( jobcharge )
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~